 Before engaging in a custody evaluation (CFI or PRE), it is essential to consider the necessity of the evaluation and the potential impact on the children.
 Sometimes, the evaluation itself can have negative consequences and may not be in the best interest of the children.
 Children are often keenly aware of the conflict between the parents, and this conflict can be exacerbated by the custody-evaluation process.
 CFI investigations are intended to be less intrusive and, as a result, can have less impact on the children compared to a PRE, which requires a more thorough investigation.

 That said, a CFI or PRE should be considered and appointed in high conflict cases where there are numerous disputes, and the parties are unable to resolve the parenting disputes without assistance from a professional.

-Eliza Steinberg is an associate attorney at Griffiths Law.
+Eliza Steinberg is a Shareholder at Griffiths Law.
 Eliza’s practice focuses exclusively on domestic relations matters including divorce, allocation of parental rights, post-decree disputes, and child support matters.